Introduction

 curl -H "Authorization: Bearer your-api-key" https://api.optidash.ai/1.0/account

-All API requests must be made using the HTTPS protocol so that traffic is encrypted.
-Calls made over plain HTTP will fail as well as requests without authentication.
+All API requests must use the HTTPS protocol to ensure encrypted traffic.
+Calls made over plain HTTP or without authentication will not succeed.

-flag to pass basic auth credentials.
-Adding a colon after your API key will prevent it from asking you for a password.
+flag.
+Including a colon after your API key ensures it doesn't prompt for a password.

 Supplying Images for Processing

-You can supply your images for processing in two ways - by uploading them directly to the API (Image Upload) or by providing a publicly available image URL (Image Fetch).
-If you already have your visuals available online, we recommend using Image Fetch by default.
-That way you only have to send a JSON payload containing an image URL and requested processing steps.
-This method is much faster than uploading a full binary representation of the image.
+Images can be provided for processing in two ways: direct upload to the API (Image Upload) or by specifying a publicly accessible image URL (Image Fetch).
+The recommended method for online visuals is Image Fetch, where a JSON payload with an image URL and processing requests is sent.
+This approach is quicker than uploading a full binary image representation.

 JSON Responses